hoangsonww/AI-ML-Classifiers/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. **Run Character Classification**
+3. **Install Tessaract OCR**
+    - For Windows: Download and install the Tesseract OCR executable from the [official Tesseract OCR website](https://github.com/UB-Mannheim/tesseract/wiki).
+    - For Linux: Install Tesseract OCR using the package manager.
       ```bash
+      sudo apt-get install tesseract-ocr
+      ```
+    - For macOS: Install Tesseract OCR using Homebrew.
+      ```bash
+        brew install tesseract
+        ```
+    - This is required for the OCR functionality to work.
+Also, when you install, note down the installation path of the Tesseract OCR executable.
+Replace the path in the `pytesseract.pytesseract.tesseract_cmd` variable in the `ocr.py` script with yours.
+4. **Run Character Classification**
+    ```bash
     python ocr.py
     ```
+    You will then be asked to choose your input type (image, video, or webcam).
+Enter `image` to classify the characters in the sample image provided (`OIP.jpg`), or enter `video` to classify characters in a video file.
+You can also use your webcam for live testing.

+    ```
+    image
+    ```

-    The script will then process the image, detect characters, and classify them based on the detected classes.
+The script will then process the image, detect characters, and display the class labels along with the confidence scores.

-    It will return 2 images: one is the original image and the other is the image with the detected characters.
+All our classifiers will only stop when you press `Q`, `ESC`, or otherwise close the window.

 ### Output

 The output will display the class labels of the characters detected in the image along with the confidence scores.

+Example output:

 <p align="center">
   <img src="Character-Recognition/character-classi.png" alt="Character Classification Output" width="350">